Appian-BPM-v3-0-c1/Notes/week1/wed/MyNotes/README.md

 Tuesday Notes:

-Java is a programming platform that incorporates OOP (Object Oriented Programming)
+Java is a programming platform that incorporates OOP (Object-Oriented Programming)